How to Use Incidents

 - Consolidating Related Alerts: Automatically grouping multiple related failures into a single, manageable issue.

-- Providing Rich Context: Bringing together data lineage for root cause analysis and downstream impact reports in one place.
+- Providing Rich Context: Bringing together data lineage for root cause analysis, anomaly details, and downstream impact reports in one place.

 - Facilitating Collaboration: Giving your team a dedicated space to assign ownership, track progress, and communicate findings.